 "Indeed we are," Axel replied in a lofty voice.
-"Demyx and I are but two humble traveling performers going from city to city, seeing the world and providing entertainment where we can.
-This is our first time in this wonderful city-state of Nomura, though I doubt we will stay long.
-Ours is a wandering nature, you see.
-We never stay anywhere for too long."
+"Demyx and I are but two humble traveling performers wandering from city to city, seeing the world and providing entertainment where we can.
+At last we have arrived in this wonderful city-state of Nomura, though I doubt we will stay long.
+Ours is a rootless nature, you see.
+We never stay anywhere for long."

 "Performers?
 Really?
 What do you do?"
 Sora's eyes brightened with excitement.

-"Ah, we do many things," Demyx broke in with a grand manner equaling Axel's.
+"An easier question to answer would be 'what don't we do?'"
+Demyx declared.
 "We are well versed in song, dance, story-telling, juggling, and magic.
 Few can match our talented diversity!"

 "Magic?
 Ohoo that's so cool!
-I can't wait to see!"
+I want to see!"

 "And so you shall, my friend, and so you shall!
 A better show you'll be hard-pressed to find!"
 Axel said with a friendly clap on Sora's shoulder.
 "We are called the Flurry of Dancing Flames and the Melodious Nocturne!"
 He gestured dramatically for emphasis.
 "Make sure to memorize that."